-For some custom metal basket applications, choosing the right finish for the basket can be just as important as choosing the right base material.
+Choosing the right finish for your custom wire basket is just as important as choosing the right base material.

-A well-chosen finish can help improve the functionality of the basket, improving chemical resistance, handling characteristics, or other important operational aspects of the basket.
+A well-chosen finish can help improve the functionality of the basket, improving chemical resistance, handling characteristics, and other important operational aspects of the basket.

 Electropolishing is a process that uses a temperature-controlled bath of electrolytes and an electric current to dissolve the surface layer of material.
 This process leaves only a smooth, featureless surface.

 Electropolishing is commonly used for applications in the food and pharmaceutical industries, as well as in the manufacture of semi-conductors.

 The smoothness of this finish leaves the material almost perfectly nonstick, as almost all of the microscopic flaws that debris would normally stick to are removed.